zgbjgg/clicktochat_ejabberd/README.md

 Registering client users
 ====

-NOTE: At this step you must have created helpdesk users
+NOTE: At this step you must have created helpdesk users and they can be connected to ejabberd!

 Let's create a single user, using http interface: